Smart Space-Saving Storage Ideas for Small Bathrooms

 No matter what the organizing task you're tackling, purging is another inevitable part of the process.
 Luckily, these smart, space-saving bathroom storage solutions will help you maintain a well-organized area and peace of mind.

 As you might expect, a bathroom shared by the whole family is bound to get chaotic, especially during the morning rush.
 And if it's disorganized, then it can feel even more cramped and cluttered than it really is.
 If you can, choose cabinets that allow separate spaces for each person who uses the bathroom.
 Shelves and a lazy Susan help to keep necessities separate but easily accessible.

 Here's a space-saving solution that's worth its salt (and pepper): Cut down on morning bathroom time and carve out a quiet space just for you by mounting spice racks on the back of a closet door to corral your beauty essentials.
 You can even invert one of these narrow shelves and use it as a towel-bar-slash-accessories-perch; just slip out the two keyhole-shaped brackets on the back, flip them, pop them back in, and hang it upside down.
 Behold: You now have your very own stress-free dressing station, with no one knocking to come in.

 Extra points for personality: The natural wood is easy to paint any color you please.

-Sometimes, you have to think behind the box.
+In order to make the most of a small bathroom, sometimes you have to think inside of the box.
 A medicine cabinet becomes more efficient if you affix a sheet of precut galvanized steel to its interior with construction adhesive.
 Magnetic hooks can hold scissors and a mirror, and small plastic cups corral small necessities, such as rubber bands and hair clips.

 Divide and Prosper